Revised

 Veterinary Medical Diagnostic Laboratory

 Theileria orientalis causes disease in cattle by infecting red blood cells.
-The immune system recognizes the infected cells as damaged and eliminates them, thereby creating anemia.
+The immune system recognizes the infected cells as damaged and eliminates them, creating anemia.
 The severity of disease is related to the severity of the anemia.
 In mild cases, cattle may exhibit symptoms such as elevated temperature, depression, and pale mucous membranes.
 In severe cases, cattle will exhibit jaundice (a yellow tinge to the mucous membranes around the eyes and vulva), and severe depression.
 Pregnant animals may abort.
 Some death loss may occur, usually in less than 5% of animals.
 T. orientalis infection has been consistently associated with decreased weight gains in growing cattle.

 For those familiar with the bovine anaplasmosis, caused by Anaplasma marginale, the symptoms are similar.
 However, a key difference is that symptoms associated with anaplasmosis are seldom seen in cattle less than 2 years of age whereas symptoms associated with Theileria are seen in both calves and adults.